rossumur/esp_8_bit/README.md

 # **ESP_8_BIT:** Atari 8 bit computers, NES and SMS game consoles on your TV with nothing more than a ESP32 and a sense of nostalgia
-## Supports NTSC/PAL color composite video output, Bluetooth Classic or IR keyboards and joysticks; just the thing when we could all use a little distraction
+## Supports NTSC/PAL color composite video output, Bluetooth Classic or IR keyboards and joysticks; just the thing when we could all use a little distraction.<br/>
-## Supports classic NES (or SNES) one or two controllers hardwired to the ESP32.
-SELECT + LEFT to access file menu.
-SELECT + START -> reset, SD card support FAT 8.3 filenames
+This version also adds support for classic NES or SNES (one or two) controllers hardwired to the ESP32.
+Use SELECT + LEFT to access file menu and SELECT + START -> reset.
+There is also SD card support with FAT 8.3 filenames.

 ![ESP_8_BIT](img/esp8bit.jpg)